 CTP competition in the ACT

-The most significant event in the last five years in the ACT CTP insurance scheme has been the introduction of competition, in practice from 15 July 2013.
+One of the most significant events occurring in the ACT CTP insurance scheme has been the introduction of competition with multiple insurers in the market from 15 July 2013.

 Competition has delivered a greater choice in product offerings, better quality products such as at-fault driver cover and reduced premiums to motorists.